-SportNXT is a thought leadership summit where global industry leaders meet to create, share and connect.
+SportNXT is a sports industry thought leadership summit where global industry leaders meet to create, share and connect.

-The summit takes place during the same week as the Formula 1 Australian Grand Prix 2022 and will be held at CENTREPIECE, the new state-of-the-art conference and events facility, in the Melbourne & Olympic Parks precinct.
+The summit takes place during the same week as the Formula 1 Australian Grand Prix 2022.
 Being the only city in the world to host a Formula 1 Grand Prix and a tennis Grand Slam, Melbourne is the perfect backdrop for a global sport business summit.

 Shaping the future of sport